rust-lang/rust/src/doc/trpl/unsafe.md

 functionality that isn't hard-coded into the language, but is implemented in libraries, with a special marker to tell the compiler it exists.
-The marker is the attribute `#[lang="..."]` and there are various different values of `...`, i.e. various different "lang items."
+The marker is the attribute `#[lang="..."]` and there are various different values of `...`, i.e. various different 'lang items'.

 For example, `Box` pointers require two lang items, one for allocation and one for deallocation.
 A freestanding program that uses the `Box`